SUKHMAN-SINGH-1612/CODSOFT/readme.md

 ### password-generator.py

 This file is responsible for creating a Password Generator application.
 The application allows users to specify the length and complexity of the password.
-The `password_generator` function in this file has the following parameters:
+The `password-generator` function in this file has the following parameters:

 - `length`: This parameter specifies the desired length of the password.
 - `upper`: This parameter specifies whether the password should include uppercase letters.